yfaway/zone-apis/README.md

 9. *priority* - the action priority with respect to other actions within the same zone.
 Actions with lower priority values are executed first.

-These parameters are also available to the action and can be used as a filtering mechanism to make sure that the action is only added to the applicable zones.
+These parameters are also available to the action and can be used as a filtering mechanism to ensure that the action is only added to the applicable zones.
+See [ZoneParser::add_actions](https://github.com/yfaway/zone-apis/blob/dc3894780a1715b8845460be87ffff5c0c219afa/src/zone_api/zone_parser.py#L176).

 Here is a simple action to disarm the security system when a motion sensor is triggered: